tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 ### Mindfulness

-Mindfulness is becoming increasingly popular - and for a good reason.
+Bringing unconscious information to the surface in general and mindfulness in particular is becoming increasingly popular - and for a good reason.

 We now have more options than ever before for how to spend our time more, so it's important to make the best of the limited time we have here.